CXwudi/vocadb-video-downloader/README.md

 # Introduction

+Project VD: Video Downloader for Vocal Characters
-Vocal Character Video Downloader, the successor of my previous project [Niconico Video Downloader](https://github.com/CXwudi/Niconico-Video-Downloader).
+The successor of my previous project [Niconico Video Downloader](https://github.com/CXwudi/Niconico-Video-Downloader).

 Aim to provide the following features:

-* Support Youtube, Niconico, Bilibili and any future website support
+* Support Vocaloid producers' common video website like Youtube, Niconico, Bilibili (and more if needed)
+* Can get a list of PVs to download from VocaDB favourite list (or favourite list from supported websites)
-* Able to download Vocaloid PV from sites mentioned above
+* Able to download Vocaloid PV from supported websites
 * Able to extract audio from Vocaloid PV and embed thumbnail and tags using information from VocaDB

-The project is currently under the developing stage...
+The project is currently under development, current stages are:

+1. ✅ common-entity (define entites obj for stroing information)
+2. ✅ common-util (some util classes and function shared across all maven modules)
+3. 🔄 vocadbpv-task-producer (read VocaDB favourite list and produce/update the pv task in json)
+4. ❌ pv-downloader-util
+5. ❌ vocadbpv-video-downloader (download PV base on pv task)
+6. ❌ vocadbpv-postprocessor (extract audio and add tags, thumbnails)

 # Appreciation